cirrus-geo/cirrus-geo/docs/src/cirrus/50_operation.rst

 like::

-  cirrus manage deployment-name get-payloads --collectons-workflow "sar-test_workflow" --state "FAILED" --rerun | xargs -0 -L 1 echo | cirrus manage deployment-name process
+  cirrus manage deployment-name get-input-payloads --collectons-workflow "sar-test_workflow" --state "FAILED" --rerun | xargs -0 -L 1 echo | cirrus manage deployment-name process

 Under the hood CLIrrus searches the AWS DynamoDB state database for records matching the query parameters.
 Using these state database records, the